pombreda/lepl/doc-src/manual/implementation.rst

 depth.

-This approach is implemented in `LMemo() <api/redirect.html#lepl.memo.LMemo>`_ which makes LEPL robust to left--recursive grammars.
+This approach is implemented in `LMemo() <api/redirect.html#lepl.memo.LMemo>`_ which makes Lepl robust to left--recursive grammars.

 .. index:: rewriting, graph, flattening